HB-713

 Enforcement Authority

-The FAIR AI Enforcement Fund is administered by the Attorney General, who authorizes expenditures for state agency enforcement of AI system misuse, bias, and workforce disruption.
-No private right of action is created by the statute.
-No specific complaint-driven or agency-initiated enforcement mechanism is detailed beyond the Fund structure.
+The FAIR AI Enforcement Fund is administered by the Attorney General, who authorizes disbursements for state agency enforcement of AI system misuse, bias, and workforce disruption.
+No private right of action is explicitly created.
+No specific complaint-driven or agency-initiated enforcement mechanism is detailed beyond the Fund's purpose of supporting state agency enforcement.

 Penalties